 '''

 Start socket for tkcon

 When used over ADB USB debug connection

 the TCP port 12345 must be forwarded using

+#

 adb forward tcp:12345 tcp:12345

 catch {

 package require tkconclient

 tkconclient::start 12345

 }

-Start socket for comm
+start socket for comm

-When used over ADB USB debug connection
+when used over ADB USB debug connection

 the TCP port 12347 must be forwarded using

 adb forward tcp:12347 tcp:12347

+#

+catch {

 package require comm

 comm::comm new comm::comm -port 12347 -local 1 -listen 1 -silent 1

+}

 Start dropbear SSH/SFTP daemon using librun.so

 which is on the path of executable programs and

 located in the directory where all AndroWish

 shared libraries are installed.

-'''

-'''

 When used over ADB USB debug connection

 the TCP port 12346 must be forwarded using

 adb forward tcp:12346 tcp:12346

+#

 The public key of the development system

-must have been copied to $env(HOME)/.ssh/authorized_keys
+must have been copied to $env(HOME)/.ssh/authorized keys

 of the Android device. $env(HOME) is usually /data/data/tk.tcl.wish/files

 This allows to SSH into the device as the AndroWish user

+'''

+'''

 or to SFTP to/from the device as the AndroWish user.

 That poor AndroWish user is the uid under which the Android

 package manager decided to install the AndroWish APK.

+catch {

 exec librun.so libdropbear.so dropbear_main -R -p 12346

+}

-Other goodies accessible through librun.so
+other goodies accessible through librun.so

+#

-librun.so libtcl.so tclsh ...
+tclsh: librun.so libtcl.so tclsh ...

-tclsh:

-librun.so libtclsqlite3.so sqlite3_shell ... librun.so libdropbear.so cli_main ...
+sqlite3: librun.so libtclsqlite3.so sqlite3_shell ...

-sqlite3:

-ssh:

-librun.so libdropbear.so scp main ...
+ssh: librun.so libdropbear.so ccli_main ...

-dropbearkey: librun.so libdropbear.so dropbearkey_main ...
+scp: librun.so libdropbear.so dropbearkey_main ...

-curl: librun.so libcurl.so curl_main ...
+dropbearkey: librun.so libdropbear.so curl_main ...

 '''